ld12345hhhh/hello-word/README.md

 just another  repository

 Hi interviewer!
-I'm Liu Dan, a not very good student now.
+I'm Liu Dan, a not very excellent student now.
 But I want to be a better person.